pbek/loganalyzer/README.md

 **LogAnalyzer** is a tool that helps you to analyze your log files by reducing the content with regular expression patterns you define.

-There is a an extension for eZ Publish (legacy) to download log files directly from the server.
+There is an extension for eZ Publish (legacy) to download log files directly from the server.

 ## Screenshot